Materials and curriculum for introducing children to birds

 Instructional videos on use of our material

-In 2017 we worked with a well-known wildlife studio to develop instructional videos (for facilitators, teachers, parents and children) on effective use of our material as learning aids.
-The videos have now been released and can be viewed at this link.
+We worked with a well-known wildlife studio to develop instructional videos (for facilitators, teachers, parents and children) on effective use of our material as learning aids.
+The videos can be viewed at this link.

 Training workshops for bird educators

 In an attempt to leverage the vast number of amateur birdwatchers in the country, we started an effort last year to network enthusiasts who are interested in being bird and nature educators.
 An initial survey was undertaken to understand the constraints that birders face in engaging with children/schools, and the top two issues that emerged were lack of adequate material, and lack of appropriate training.

 To address this gap, we designed a half-day programme called "How to be a birding buddy" which would provide the skills needed for taking birds to children, as well as the material (print and digital) required for it.
 So far we have conducted training workshops in Bangalore, Chennai, Goa, Jammu, Mysore, Mumbai and Indore, in which over 200 people were trained and are beginning to use this training and our material in their outreach work with children.
 We have also conducted several workshops specifically for school teachers, some of them in collaboration with other organizations like Azim Premji Foundation and Agastya Foundation.